lsst/lsst-texmf/templates/README.md

 # Latex Templates

-This directory contains template latex files demonstrating how to use the Latex classes.
+This directory contains template Latex files demonstrating how to use the Latex classes.